liveahero-wiki/liveahero-wiki.github.io/_charas/shoen.md

-[^shoen_n1]: 送筆, Literally:to send the writing; think of it like taomon's ultimate skill i.e.: writing on the air and send it to the enemy" smallDamage = "Nn!" bigDamage = "Uoo!" win = "It will break and disappear again.<br>Born and then gone...an existence like a bubble.<br>...the lifes of the characters, are a fleeting one." lose = "I guess this is retribution...My characters...I'm sorry." assist = "Maybe this can help." assisted = "Thank you."
+[^shoen_n1]: 送筆, Literally:to send the writing; think of it like taomon's ultimate skill i.e.: writing on the air and send it to the enemy" smallDamage = "Nn!" bigDamage = "Uoo!" win = "It will break and disappear again.<br>Born and then gone...an existence like a bubble.<br>...the lives of the characters, are a fleeting one." lose = "I guess this is retribution...My characters...I'm sorry." assist = "Maybe this can help." assisted = "Thank you."